karstengresch/awesome-jboss/readme.md

 [JBoss Data Virtualization](http://www.redhat.com/en/technologies/jboss-middleware/data-virtualization) - Red Hat's complete offering around projects like Teiid.

 [JBoss Mobile Application Platform](http://www.redhat.com/en/technologies/mobile/application-platform) - A backend-as-a-service (BaaS) solution, based on Node.js.
-Offline sync, authentication, API management - all covered.
+Offline sync, authentication, web based app development, API and workforce management - all covered.
 Formerly known as Feedhenry.

-[OpenShift](https://www.openshift.com) - Is a solution based on Docker, Kubernetes and other community projects that allows deploying JBoss applications to a PaaS by just committing code changes to e.g. GitHub.
+[OpenShift](https://www.openshift.com) - Is a solution based on Docker, Kubernetes and other community projects that allows deploying JBoss applications (and others) to a PaaS by just committing code changes to e.g. GitHub.

 [GateIn Portal](http://gatein.jboss.org) - The Opensource Website Framework, gives you more than a web framework by letting you use your preferred one.